Skip to main content

 So when a user hits the /notes route in your API.

-The main function in services/list.ts gets executed.
+The main function in functions/list.ts gets executed.
 The API then responds with what's returned.

 export async function main() {